Thinking of buying Arizona land for sale cheap? There’s lots of affordable quality Arizona land for sale, and in some areas with owner financing!

 Backcountry camping is allowed within the Petrified Forest National Wilderness Area, requiring, at minimum, a 1-mile hike away from two designated parking spots.
 Permits are free and must be acquired in person at either the Painted Desert Visitor Center or Rainbow Forest Museum on the first day of camping before the facility closes.

 Monument Valley Navajo Tribal Park is a popular red-sand desert region located on the Navajo Nation—one of the largest American Indian tribes.
 This sandy preserve bathes the region between Arizona and Utah in rich red hues, adding to its reputation of having some of the most dramatic and mesmerizing light.
 The Valley is found on the Arizona-Utah border, in the north of Apache County.

 The sandstone towers may in fact be the most enduring image of the American West.
-You can check them our yourself by enjoying the Valley Drive, a 17-mile dirt road that starts at Navajo Tribal Park visitor’s center, and runs southwest amidst the cliffs and mesas.
+You can check them ourselves by enjoying the Valley Drive, a 17-mile dirt road that starts at Navajo Tribal Park visitor’s center and runs southwest amidst the cliffs and mesas.
 With 11 suggested stops at the most scenic places, the drive takes around 2 hours, and will surely leave you with some fantastic footage.

 Other popular areas include Blue Range Primitive Area, Escudilla Wilderness, Bear Wallow Wilderness, and Fool Hollow Lake recreation and campground.

 Apache County has a rich history, with roots stretching back to the days of the wild west.
 It’s perfect for those looking to relocate to Arizona, or who want to explore something other than big city life and take on exciting nature adventures.

 Want Your Own Copy of the Land Buying Checklist?

 You can get yourself it for free – just fill out the form below!

 Common search phrases for Apache County Land for Sale: